benchristel/process-to-processes/src/programming/foundational-concepts/processes.md

 # What is a Process?

-In this book, I use the word _process_ to mean "a sequence of changes to some part of the world".
+In this book, I use the word _process_ to mean "a sequence of changes to some part of the world, that proceeds according to invariant rules".
 We'll call the part of the world that a process changes the _state_ of the process.
-Each change, or _step_, enacted by a process takes the current state and transforms it—often just a tiny bit—to get to the next state in the sequence.
-Though each change may be small, a long sequence of such changes can produce intricate structures or perform complex calculations.
+The rules that a process follows to get from one state to the next I'll call a _program_.
+Each _step_ in a program takes the current state of the process and transforms it—often just a tiny bit—to get to the next state.
+Though each step may be small, a long sequence of steps can produce intricate structures or perform complex calculations.

 Processes are interesting and useful because they give us a way to carry out very complex tasks with limited computational or mental resources.
 The machinery that performs each step tends to be restricted in some dimension: perhaps it has limited built-in memory, or a limited amount of time to perform each step.
 Perhaps the machinery is divided up into many parts that each act on a corresponding part of the state, and can only communicate with each other in limited ways.
 By recording information in the state for later use, the machinery is enabled to do its job.